Jun

 Myth #3: Root canals are a failure and the tooth will need to be extracted.

-Another common misconception is that root canals are a failure and the tooth will ultimately need to be extracted.
-This is not true.
-Root canals have a high success rate, often exceeding 90%, meaning the vast majority of treated teeth remain healthy and functional for many years.
+Then, some people believe if root canal fails and the tooth will ultimately need to be extracted which is again not true.
+Generally, root canals have a high success rate, around 90% which simply means that in the most of the cases teeth will remain healthy and functional for many years.

 Myth #4: Root canals take a long time.